Cloning of Tables In Teradata

 – Run an INSERT…SELECT into the empty table

-Teradata offers an alternative method with the statement:
+Teradata provides an alternative approach with the following statement:

 CREATE TABLE <TABLENAME> AS <TABLE_TO_CLONE> WITH [NO] DATA [AND STATISTICS]

-There are several benefits to replacing the traditional cloning tables with the CREATE TABLE AS statement.
+Replacing traditional cloning tables with the CREATE TABLE AS statement offers numerous benefits.

-First, you can transfer the statistics or the definitions from the original table to the cloned table.
-As you might know, collecting statistics can be time-consuming and resource-consuming.
-With the new method of cloning a table, no resources are wasted on recollecting statistics on the cloned table.
+You can transfer statistics and definitions from the original table to the cloned table.
+Collecting statistics can be time and resource-intensive.
+Using the cloning method, resources are not wasted on collecting statistics for the cloned table.

 Here is an example of cloning based on a SQL statement: